Understanding Mobile Network Technologies: 4G, 5G, and LTE Explained

 5G introduced 5G New Radio (NR) which sought to replace LTE.
 It was modeled off LTE's best features and then introduced brand new benefits such as improved energy savings and enhanced connectivity.
 5G can operate on a new, high-frequency spectrum called a millimeter wave (mmwave.)
 This operates on wavelengths between 30 GHz and 300 GHz, in comparison to the 4G LTE's wavelengths of under 6 GHz.

-In short: no. In fact, 5G technology has greater variation than any previous generation.
+In fact, 5G technology has greater variation than any previous generation.
 One of the reasons is due to 5G being able to operate in a wider range of frequencies.
-Whereas 4G works within 600 MHz to 2.5 GHz, 5G actually has three main ranges: low, medium, and high band frequencies.
+Whereas 4G works within 600 MHz to 2.5 GHz, 5G has three main ranges: low, medium, and high band frequencies.
 Because of this, devices and operators will be able to offer and reach people in different ways depending on their location and service plan.

+Our plans are designed to go with the flow of your changing needs.
 We offer three mobile data plans with different data capacities based on what you need.
-Starting at $14 per month per line, choose between one, three, or unlimited gigabyte plans to fit your lifestyle.
-Need to add on an extra gig or change your plan?
+Choose between one, five, or unlimited gigabyte plans to fit your lifestyle.
+Need to change your plan?
 Do it at any time-there's no catch.
-And 5G access comes with every plan so that you can be confident in great service powered by the best T-Mobile network.
+And 5G access comes with every plan so that you can be confident in great service powered by the T-Mobile network.

 What’s Next for Networks—Will There Be a 6G?